ellakoa/postcard-poem/content/posts/a-winters-tryst.md

   The valley where the water flows
   Now green and budding with flowers

-  The valley sighs and rests her head
+  The spirit sighs and rests her head
   Near to the dwindling winterbourne bed
   The stream slows then flows no more
   Thank you, sleep well, my Drellingore.